-The data will be made openly available with no mediated access phase from resources including International Data Repositories.
+The data will be made openly available with no mediated access phase immediately following deposition of data into QCIF data repository, and from resources including International Data Repositories.
 Data sharing and collaborative interactions are encouraged to advance scientific discovery and maximise the value to the community from this Australian Government (NCRIS)-funded dataset.

-4.2 Data and metadata Retention/Persistence for items held in the BPA Data Repository
+4.2 Data and metadata Retention/Persistence for items held in the Bioplatforms Data Repository

 As noted in section 4.1 (Data Sharing schedule), it is the objective that all high-quality data generated in this initiative, will be made publicly available.
 The preferred method for public release will be through deposition in an appropriate discipline repository (e.g. an ELIXIR Core Data Resource or ELIXIR Deposition Database – all of which are intended for the long-term preservation of biological data for a global audience).

-4.2.1 Retention: Regardless of whether data was submitted to an appropriate discipline repository or not, BPA will ensure that all data and metadata submitted as part of this initiative to the BPA Data Repository will be retained for the lifetime of the repository.
-This is currently defined by the operational horizon of BPA, which is currently the next 5 years at least.
+4.2.1 Retention: Regardless of whether data was submitted to an appropriate discipline repository or not, Bioplatforms will ensure that all data and metadata submitted as part of this initiative to the Bioplatforms Data Repository will be retained for the lifetime of the repository.
+This is currently defined by the operational horizon of Bioplatforms, which is currently the next 5 years at least.

 4.2.2.
-Functional preservation: BPA makes no promises of usability and understandability of deposited objects over time.
+Functional preservation: Bioplatforms makes no promises of usability and understandability of deposited objects over time.

 4.2.3.
 Authenticity: All data files are stored along with a MD5 checksum of the file content.
 This may be used for assessing the integrity of data items stored.

 4.2.4.
-Succession plans: In case of closure of the BPA Data repository, best efforts will be made to integrate all content into suitable alternative repositories.
+Succession plans: In case of closure of the Bioplatforms Data repository, best efforts will be made to integrate all content into suitable alternative repositories.